solrphp/solarium-bundle/docs/source/getting_started.rst

 config generate command
 -----------------------
-| to dump a config file from your schema.xml run the command below.
+| to dump a dummy config file from your schema.xml and solrconfig.xml run the command below.
-| by default it dumps all the manageable schema nodes. if you want to filter out one or more nodes, use the provided options
+| by default it dumps all the manageable nodes. if you want to filter out one or more nodes, use the provided options.

 .. code-block:: bash